7 Natural Remedies For Epstein Barr Virus

-It is thought that because EBV is a strain of the herpes virus that it has similar benefits.
+It is thought that because Epstein Barr is a strain of the herpes virus that it has similar benefits.

 Arginine is another amino acid that has been shown to promote the growth and survival of viral pathogens in the body.
 It has been proposed that lysine provides an antiviral effect by directly opposing the effects of arginine (4).